TalixAI/Elo/README.md

 **(Advantages)**

-Parallel Processing: By operating models in parallel, AIM reduces integration complexity and enhances efficiency.
+Parallel Processing: Because models operate in parallel, AIM reduces integration complexity and enhances efficiency.

 Specialized Knowledge: AIM’s use of multiple models allows the system to draw on a wide range of expertise.